 All of the writing you do in this class will be developed according to the process model of writing which has four steps: planning, drafting, revising, and editing.
-You will submit two drafts of each writing assignment and will receive feedback on the first drafts from me and from your peers.
-You will also be asked to participate in at least one conference with me during which we will discuss your final project of the semester, the literature review.
-Of course, you can receive additional writing help by attending my office hours or working with a writing tutor.
+You will submit two drafts of each writing assignment: I will give you feedback and a grade on your first draft, and you will also receive feedback on that draft from your peers during in-class peer review sessions.
+You will participate in at least one conference with me during which we will discuss your final project of the semester, the literature review.
+You can also receive additional writing support by attending my office hours or working with a writing tutor.